Granger Causality using Neural Networks: Decoupling Lags and Time Series Components

 \section{Decoupling Lags and Time Series Components}

 Granger causality's main objective is to decide whether time series $j$ does not Granger-cause time series $i$.
-As we saw in the previous sections, a typical approach to decide on Granger-cause of time series $j$ to time series $i$ is to look at the weights $W^{(i,j)}$ and compute its square norm.
+A typical approach to decide on Granger-cause of time series $j$ to time series $i$ is to look at the weights $W^{(i,j)}$ and compute its square norm.
 If this is less than some predefined threshold, we say time series $j$ does not Granger-cause time series $i$.
-For our new approach, we define vector $v \in \mathbb{R}^p$
+For our new approach, we define vector $v^{i} \in \mathbb{R}^{2 \times D}$, which has two learnable components mean and variance.